I Need A Vita Now!

 3. Expand on your academic achievements

 Graduation with honors, Dean’s list, participation in conferences and academic publications all deserve being mentioned on your resume.
 If there is too many information on your accomplishments, it’s better to create a separate sections for them (Honors/Publications/Awards depending on what you plan on including).
-If you’re in the process of writing your thesis, you might also find this advice for phd student writers helpful.
+If you’re in the process of writing your thesis, you might also find this advice for phd student experts helpful.

 However, if it’s been a few years since you’ve graduated and you have professional accomplishments to showcase, you can leave university awards out.